-- 174. To be effective, the Church's mission of evangelisation must be supported by human, physical and financial resources.
-The effects of destructive weather events, uncertainty in international markets and trade relations, and the impact of the pandemic on productivity and employment, will all leave their mark on the capacity of Australian dioceses, parishes and religious institutes to secure the resources for the ministries and programs they initiate and undertake in their mission.
-There is an awareness in the National Consultation that many of our current diocesan and parish structures are no longer financially or organisationally sustainable, and that considerable inequity exists among the resources available to Catholics in different parts of the country.150 - 175.
-The National Consultation calls for "a spirit of financial cooperation" among the various Church authorities in order to move towards a "shared missionary endeavour", which is both suited to each local context and nationally coordinated.151 The Plenary Council offers a unique opportunity to foster collaboration among all the local Churches and Eparchies, Religious congregations, spiritual and liturgical traditions, cultural and multilingual expressions, contemplative and apostolic vocations that exist within the Catholic community in Australia, together with the extensive education, health and welfare agencies of the Church, and to call forth all the gifts and charisms given by the Holy Spirit for the Church's mission (1 Cor 12:7).
+- 174. To be effective, the Church's mission of evangelisation must be supported by human, physical and their mark on the capacity of Australian dioceses, parishes and religious institutes to secure the resources for the ministries and programs they initiate and undertake in their mission.
+There is an awareness in the National Consultation that many of our current diocesan and parish structures are no longer financially or organisationally sustainable, and that considerable inequity exists among the resources available to Catholics in different parts of the country. - 175.
+The National Consultation calls for "a spirit of financial cooperation" among the various Church authorities in order to move towards a "shared missionary endeavour", which is both suited to each local context and nationally coordinated.
+The Plenary Council offers a unique opportunity to foster collaboration among all the local Churches and Eparchies, Religious congregations, spiritual and liturgical traditions, cultural and multilingual expressions, contemplative and apostolic vocations that exist within the Catholic community in Australia, together with the extensive education, health and welfare agencies of the Church, and to call forth all the gifts and charisms given by the Holy Spirit for the Church's mission (1 Cor 12:7).